Genez-io/genezio-landing-page/new-landing/src/posts/2025-recap-2026-roadmap.md

 ### 3. Actionable Content Optimization & Generation
 We are bridging the gap between insight and action.
-* **Automated Article Generation:** Leveraging our data on what LLMs cite, this feature will draft content specifically structured for machine readability—using bullet points, clear H2 hierarchies, and "answer-first" formatting.
+* **Automated Article Generation:** Leveraging our data on what LLMs cite, this feature will draft content specifically structured for machine readabilityȘ using bullet points, clear Headings hierarchies, and "answer-first" formatting.
 * **LLM Indexability Checker:** A technical audit tool to ensure your content isn't just visible to Google crawlers, but semantically accessible to AI retrieval systems.

 ### 4. Democratization & Integration
 A major milestone for **Q1 2026** is the launch of our **self-serve onboarding experience**, allowing teams of all sizes to start auditing their AI visibility immediately.
 Furthermore, to make GEO a seamless part of the marketing stack, we are building:
-* **Search Console & GA4 Integrations:** To correlate AI visibility with web traffic.
+* **Search Console & GA4 Integrations:** To correlate AI visibility with web traffic and search intent.
-* **CDN Integrations:** For faster, edge-based content deployment.
+* **CDN Integrations:** Server-side tracking to identify when and which LLMs are accessing your content.

 ## A Year of Meaningful Growth